 The Bedroom Gap

+THE BOOK TALK IS NOW SOLD OUT — BUT you can join Maria for a casual meet and greet and book signing after the event at 12pm.
 Join me this International Women’s Day, March 8th at 11am, for a book chat with Maria Sophocles, MD to discuss her recent book “The Bedroom Gap.”
 A roadmap for midlife women, couples, clinicians, and anyone wanting to understand – and change – how we age, sexually speaking.
 Maria has spent decades researching and treating women in menopause, and speaks regularly all over the world.
 She also happens to be an old family friend of mine and I begged her to come speak to us — so be sure to join me for this very special event!
 Don’t be shy — get over here and let’s talk about this fresh hell together!

 Half His Age Book Club